MaybeRex/PaddleShift/README.md

 * **Downshift** - Clutch cylinder is actuated to pull the clutch in, shift cylinder is actuated to execute the shift, and clutch is let back out.
 * **E-clutch** - When the E-clutch is engaged, the shifter functions without automation.

 The system uses a Raspberry Pi 2 Model B running a Linux shell script to start the program on boot up.
 The high level code flow is as follows:
-1. The program connects and initializes both the I/O and relay board.
+1. The program connects to and initializes both the I/O and relay board.
 2. It listens for inputs from the I/O board.
 Those inputs can be upshift, downshift, or E-clutch buttons.
 3. Depending on the input, the corresponding shifting function is called.
 4. The function tells the relay board to execute its respective shift function.

 ***Note*** : Auto blipping was not a functionality on this car.
 The driver is relied upon to rev match during down shifting.
 ___

 ## Code Walkthrough

 This documentation will provide a line-by-line walkthrough of the code in this repository.
-We'll begin by taking a look at config.js:
+The code is written in javascript using the [node.js](https://nodejs.org/en/) runtime environment.
+We'll begin by taking a look at config.js (./configs/config.js):

 ```javascript
 'use strict';